spotify/apollo/apollo-entity/README.md

 * `asyncSerializerResponse(R.class)` middleware : `AsyncHandler<Response<R>>`
  - `CompletionStage<Response<R>> handler()`

-All of the `Entity*` handler signatures are in curried form with a `RequestContext` as the first argument.
+All of the `Entity*Handler<E, R>` handler signatures are in curried form with a `RequestContext` as the first argument.
 This give you the flexibility to add more arguments to your handlers as you see fit, while also being easy to compose.

 ```java
 rc -> entity -> handler(entity, ...)